expo/fyi/deploy-expo-go-testflight.md

 # Deploy Expo Go to your TestFlight internal team

-The `eas go` command builds a version of the Expo Go app signed with your Apple Developer account and deploys it to your TestFlight internal team — making it available to install on any device in your team without needing a Mac or Xcode.
+The `eas go` command builds a version of the Expo Go app on EAS and deploys it to your TestFlight internal team — making it available to install on any device in your team.
 It currently only supports SDK 55, but in the future this will make it possible for you to choose the SDK version of Expo Go that you install on your device.
+So if you're in the middle of exploring an idea or learning something with Expo Go, you can continue uninterrupted, regardless of SDK releases.

+That said, you may alternatively want to consider migrating your project to using a [development build](https://docs.expo.dev/develop/development-builds/expo-go-to-dev-build/), which provides you with everything that you need to build an app that you ship to stores.

 ## How it works